antondperera/php-attributes-reader/README.md

-# php8-attributes-reader
+# php-attributes-reader
-A simple Library to read PHP 8 attributes and the values
+A simple Library to read/parse PHP 8 attributes and the values